douglasgreen/outlines/computing/computer_science/algorithms.md

 #### Memoization

 Memoization is a technique used in DP to store the results of expensive function calls and return the cached result when the same inputs occur again.
-Essentially, it\'s an optimization technique that:
+Essentially, it's an optimization technique that:

 -   Saves the return values of function calls.
 -   Checks if this input has been processed before.